knative/docs/docs/eventing/sugar/README.md

 # Knative Eventing Sugar Controller

-Knative Eventing Sugar Controller will react to special labels and annotations to produce or control eventing resources in a cluster or namespace.
+Knative Eventing Sugar Controller will react to configured labels to produce or control eventing resources in a cluster or namespace.
 This allows cluster operators and developers to focus on creating fewer resources, and the underlying eventing infrastructure is created on-demand, and cleaned up when no